 After breakfast and a search for a place to poop in private we retraced our route back from Erta Ale to Abala where we would have lunch, say farewell to a few of our group and connect with another group who would be joining us.

 After lunch we made our way towards Hamed Ela where we would stop overnight before making our way to Dallol.
-Most of the road to Hamed Ela was excellent and paved through beautiful mountainous landscapes.
-We bypassed Hamed Ela to make our way way to the endless salt flats and salt mountain crags of Assale Salt Lake (aka Lake Karum).
+Most of the road to Hamed Ela was excellent and paved through beautiful mountainous landscapes but before stopping in Hamed Ela we made our way to the endless salt flats and salt mountain crags of Assale Salt Lake (aka Lake Karum).
 It was like driving in the high Arctic.
 What looked looked like ice as far as the eye could see was smooth and shimmering salt.